 described as “religious” if they recite group slogans, attend meetings and

 celebrations.
 Religions often claim special privileges for their members so that

 the term “religious” is used to claim advantages and superior moral authority

 where none actually exists.
 The idea of large multinational organizations called

 “religions” is misleading.
 At best, the idea of religion is a fuzzy category

 that implies more coherence than can be found in the real world.
 Religion is a

-Persona Digital publishes a series of books on current topics in psychology, neuroscience and philosophy. eBooks and can be downloaded to any destination on the planet.
-Printed books and eBooks are ordered from Alpha Online.
-Printed books are shipped only to Canada and the USA by postal services.
+Persona Digital publishes a series of books on current topics in psychology, neuroscience, music and philosophy. eBooks and can be downloaded to any destination on the planet.
+Alpha Online supplies detailed book information with selected topics from each book.
+Download orders are completed at Alpha Online.

 Order Persona Digital Books